thedatasnok/idata2304-iot-project/README.md

 HTTP also has support persistent connections.
 These persistent connections may be used for event-like data transfer, using a technique called server-sent events.
 The technique is similar to MQTT, where subscribing clients open connections to a HTTP server and receive events in a way determined by the HTTP server.
 In browsers, there is an API named EventSource that can help interacting with these server-sent events.

+There are a lot of ways to build applications, but we have decided to use Spring Boot.
+Spring Boot has a set of starters and integrations that provide a lot of functionality.
+Examples include a web server and client, database integration using JDBC, MQTT client integration and cron based scheduling support.
+In addition, they have support for bundling the application as a native binary using GraalVM.

+In order to have the ability to reliably access historical data, across different runs of the application, they have to be saved in a persistent manner.
+Relational databases is one of many ways to save data to a persistent store.
+These databases typically use SQL, short for Structured Query language, for data definition and manipulation ([Wikipedia 2022][wikipedia-sql]).
+We use H2 as our database of choice, and utilize the Spring Boot JPA integration to interact with it.
+To evolve the database schema, we use Liquibase, which is a tool to migrate the database schema to a desired state.

 <a href="#introduction">
   <p align="right">